Mourinho expects Ibrahimovic to leave Manchester United

 "I think he won the right of choosing his life and his future - he's such an amazing player with such an amazing career that only that awful injury in the wrong moment broke a fantastic couple of seasons that he could, and should, have with us.

 "This season has been really difficult for him.
 Is he injured?
 No, he's not injured.
-Does he feel totally happy and totally ready and totally convinced that he's in the condition to help the team at this moment?
+Does he feel totally happy and totally ready and totally convinced that he's in [the] condition to help the team in this moment?
 No.

 "But he's such an honest guy and such a champion that he only wants to be back with that feeling of 'I'm totally ready for it'.
 He's working hard and, hopefully, his evolution brings him to that level that he wants to have a positive answer."